NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-exceptions.md

 If, however, we compare the result of `a` plus `b` to 0.3 we get False.

-    ```
+    ```Python
     >>> print(a + b == 0.3)
     False
     ```

 If we show the value of `a` plus `b` directly, we can see there is a subtle margin of error.

-    ```
+    ```Python
     >>> a + b
     0.30000000000000004
     ```

-This is because floating point numbers are approximations of real numbers.
-The result of floating point calculations can depend upon the compiler or interpreter, processor or system architecture and number of CPUs or processes being used.
-Obviously this can present a major obstacle for writing tests.
+This is because floating-point numbers are approximations of real numbers.
+The result of floating-point calculations can depend upon the compiler or interpreter, processor or system architecture and number of CPUs or processes being used.
+This can present a major obstacle for writing tests.

 <a name="Equality_in_a_floating_point_world"></a>
 #### Equality in a floating point world

-When comparing floating point numbers for equality, we have to compare to within a given tolerance, alternatively termed a threshold or delta.
+When comparing floating-point numbers for equality, we have to compare to within a given tolerance, alternatively termed a threshold or delta.
 For example, we might consider the calculated and expected values of some number to be equal if the absolute value of their difference is within the absolute value of our tolerance.

-Many testing frameworks provide functions for comparing equality of floating point numbers to within a given tolerance.
+Many testing frameworks provide functions for comparing equality of floating-point numbers to within a given tolerance.
 For example for the framework pytest:

-    ```
+    ```Python
     import pytest

     a = 0.1